ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 15: MBC Sightings per Total Trip Reports 1992-2009

-No overall population trend should be deduced from Chart 15, because the majority of MBC trips reporting this species were targeted trips, to the specific areas where this species is found, and the effort put in to find the species increased over time.
-Both Chart 15 and MBC unadjusted totals of individuals seen each year (chart not shown) show a marked increase in Bronze Coppers between 2002 and 2007.
-This may be mainly a result of the greater effort put in to find this species, and the discovery of new locations.
+The sighting increase seen in Chart 15 should not be taken to indicate any underlying population trend, because the majority of post-2001 MBC trips reporting this species were targeted trips, to the specific areas where this species is found, and the effort put in to find this species increased over time.
+Both Chart 15 and MBC unadjusted totals of individuals seen each year (chart not shown) show a marked increase in Bronze Coppers between 2002 and 2007, which may be mainly a result of the greater effort put in to find this species, and the discovery of new locations.
 What is more worrisome is that the Club effort did not decrease after 2007, but the numbers seen did, suggesting a real decline 2007-2009.

 Very few individuals, usually singles, were reported 1990 – 2002.
 After that, known locations in Wayland and Concord were searched in multiple visits every year, and some previously unknown locations in these and other towns were found.
 An annual club trip to the Wayland area was held each year 2001-2010, with multiple pre-trip trips.
 The high counts on some of these trips are noted below.